jonathanhogg/flitter/docs/language.md

     ((!line_to point=x;y) for x;y in points) #segment
 ```

-is a strange, but perfectly legal, way of doing the equivalent (and more
+This is a strange, but perfectly legal, way of doing the equivalent (and more
 readable):

 ```flitter